Yes, Trade School Scholarships Exist! Here's How To Get Them

 Yes, you can get financial aid for trade school!
 Just like financial aid for community college, trade school scholarships come from a wide range of sources, from the federal government to trade unions to nonprofit organizations.

-For example, SkillPointe ambassador Tracy Wilson, used a trade school scholarship to help her transition from a career as a housekeeper to becoming an instrumentation technician.
+For example, SkillPointe ambassador Tracy Wilson used a trade school scholarship to help her transition from being a housekeeper to becoming an instrumentation technician.

 The rules about how you can use scholarship money differ from program to program.
 Some have specific requirements, such as targeting a particular discipline or a geographic area.
 For example, the Career and Technical Scholarship, part of the Washington State Opportunity Scholarship, funds vocational students in the state with support from local companies such as Boeing and Microsoft.